Originally published in 2011, but updated periodically.

 When you’ve passed your test, you probably will use your headlights for this occasionally.
 Just don’t get carried away and do it all the time.

 Can you wave people through?

-But should you do this on your test?
+But should you do these things on your test?

-The short answer is no, don’t flash your headlights or gesture to people on your test.
-As a learner/new driver you may not be very good at it and it could easily go wrong.
+No. Don’t flash your headlights or gesture at people on your test.
 However, it is possible that a situation could arise where the only sensible thing to do is to flash your headlights or gesture to someone – even to beckon them.

 You have to assess, be confident… and be safe.

 Pupils don’t understand what offside and nearside mean.